You're My Home (Grey's Anatomy): Rating

-Reception

-"You're My Home" received positive reviews from television critics upon telecast, with high praise for the performances of Ellen Pompeo (Meredith Grey) and Caterina Scorsone (Amelia Shepherd).
+Reviews

+The episode received positive reviews from critics.

-TVFanatic gave a positive review, stating, "It's a satisfying ending that would actually work well for a series finale, if you don't count that last strange black-and-white shot of Meredith Grey (Ellen Pompeo) dancing.
+TVFanatic gave a positive review to the episode, "It's a satisfying ending that would actually work well for a series finale, if you don't count that last strange black-and-white shot of Meredith dancing.
 The point is, there aren't any cliffhangers.
 We didn't end with a need for extra tissues.
 The doctors all working together for a perfect plan, all based on perfect timing, is intense and powerful."

 The season was praised for bringing the focus back on the central character Meredith Grey portrayed by Ellen Pompeo.

 The A.V.
-Club highlighted Shonda Rhimes' ability to create compelling disasters and catastrophes, stating, "When it comes to creating disasters and accidents and catastrophes to weave her cast around, no one does it better than Rhimes.
+Club wrote, "when it comes to creating disasters and accidents and catastrophes to weave her cast around, no one does it better than Shonda Rhimes.
 The compelling medical maladies and advancements offer a ready framework for the doctors’ soapy emotional situations to cling to."

-TwoCentsTV gave a mixed review, calling the episode "unmemorable", and stating, "Odds are you don’t think of the one where Meredith fudged the Alzheimer’s trial, took Zola home, and Derek Shepherd (Patrick Dempsey) wouldn’t return her calls.
-Sadly, this finale will probably be solely remembered as ‘there were episodes after Derek died that year?’"

-BuddyTV gave the finale a positive review, writing, "'You're My Home' proved to be so bright and shiny.
+TwoCentsTV gave a dull review calling the episode "unmemorable", "Odds are you don’t think of the one where Meredith fudged the Alzheimer’s trial, took Zola home, and Derek wouldn’t return her calls.
+Sadly, this finale, will probably be solely remembered as “there were episodes after Derek died that year?”.
+BuddyTV gave the finale a positive review, "'You're My Home', proved to be so bright and shiny.
 This is an episode that nearly could have served as a series finale, though we know that is not the case.
-Most of our beloved surgeons are in a shockingly good place as Season 11 draws to a close."
-The site also praised Meredith's character development, adding, "Meredith, who can be selfish but has suffered great personal loss in Derek’s death, stepped up to the plate for others.
-When you consider how this character has grown over 11 seasons, it really is amazing.
-Kudos to Pompeo for her fine work.
-She's actually done the impossible, because I actually care what happens to Meredith Grey in Season 12."
+Indeed, a few characters notwithstanding, most of our beloved surgeons are in a shockingly good place as season 11 draws to a close." adding, "I was very impressed tonight as Meredith, who can be very selfish but - in fairness - has suffered great personal loss in the death of Derek, stepped up to the plate on behalf of others.
+When one considers how this character has grown over eleven seasons, it really is amazing.
+Kudos to Ellen Pompeo for her fine work.
+She's actually done the impossible, because I actually care what happens to Meredith Grey in season 12."